 programs, extended collaborations with campus and other Los Angeles arts organizations, a cohesive embrace of the K–12 arts education program Design for Sharing

-, an encompassing members’ initiative that includes greater audience interactions within the Center, as well as expanded platforms for presenting and contextualizing the work of artists, such as the 2012-2013 weeklong presentation of Trisha Brown Dance Company: The Retrospective Project
+, an encompassing members’ initiative that includes greater audience interactions within the Center, as well as expanded platforms for presenting and contextualizing the work of artists.

-How did you come up with the new name and new visual identity?
+How did you come up CAP UCLA’s visual identity?